How to Start a Business with No Money

 And to be honest, you don’t have to be a true “expert” on the subject.
 As long as you have more knowledge than the people buying the course, you’ll be able to help them.
 With that in mind, you could create a course based on a hobby if you’d like.

-Your course could be sold on your own website, but it costs a little bit of money to set up a site.
+Your course could be sold on your own website, but it costs some money to set up a site.
 If you want to spend no money at all, you can offer your course through a platform like Skillshare or Udemy.
-These sites already have existing audiences and course creators can start making money without the need to invest or build their own sites.
+These sites already have existing audiences, and course creators can start making money without the need to invest or build their own sites.
 (It’s still a good idea to create your own site for your course later, once you’re making money.)

 If you have experience or interest in graphic design, you may be able to start a business with no money by offering your services to others.
 This can be done through online platforms like 99designs or Fiverr.